- Sign In

 We may also hold and use your personal information, and disclose your personal information to relevant third parties for the following purposes:

 Occasionally we may be required or authorised to collect personal information because of laws in the United Kingdom or an order of a Court / Tribunal.
 If we are collecting personal information for this purpose, and we are permitted to do so, we will tell you.
-We may also transfer your personal information outside the EU where the relevant third party is located outside of EU (for example, to an insurer and reinsurers and their representatives who are located overseas).
+We may also transfer your personal information outside the UK where the relevant third party is located outside of UK (for example, to an insurer and reinsurers and their representatives who are located overseas).
 Our contractual arrangements with these entities generally include an obligation for them to comply with UK data protection laws and GDPR.
 They will also be required to confirm acceptance with our IT security policies and sign where appropriate EU model clauses (where they are in the EU).

 The categories of personal data we process when handling claims are determined by the data controllers we are acting for and based on their instructions to us.

 Personal Information We Collect and Hold

 The personal information we collect and / or hold about you and other individuals (such as a co-insured or your spouse, partner or children) may include: